MalekMansour/Rental-Project/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python and PyQt5 installed.
 3. Run main.py to launch the application.

+## Usage
+* Use the buttons in the application's graphical user interface (GUI) to perform various tasks such as adding equipment, managing clients, processing rentals, and generating reports.